darkaiba/RegressionandTimeSeries/Predictive_Analysis/README.md

 2. Initial Data Exploration and Analysis
 We will visualize the generated data and perform a basic analysis to understand the behavior of the time series.

-Displaying the time series graph: The generated graph will show how the value of the series evolves over time, with a general upward trend, seasonal variations and random noise.
+The generated graph will show how the value of the series evolves over time, with a general upward trend, seasonal variations and random noise.

 3. Preparing the Predictive Model
 For predictive analysis, we will use a simple model such as ARIMA (AutoRegressive Integrated Moving Average), which is widely used in time series.
 This model is suitable for predicting future values ​​based on past data.